josiahdenton/go-conv/README.md

 # Go Conv

-Converts different measurements, such as
+Convert different measurements from the terminal, such as
 - temperature
 - weight
 - length
-as a cli tool.

 ## Usage
   - `-from / -f`